Craggy Island: Neighbouring island

 Rugged Island is the home of Father Dick Byrne, Father Cyril MacDuff and Father Jim Johnson.
 The three inhabitant priests are warped versions of Ted, Dougal and Jack, and the two islands are constantly competing against each other.

 "The real Craggy Island"

 A dispute between the three constituent Aran Islands in Galway Bay, off the west coast of Ireland, began in early 2007.
 Inishmore, Inishmaan and Inisheer engaged in a battle, aiming to be labelled as 'the real Craggy Island'.
 The battle for tourist revenues and a quest for authenticity has been pursued by fans through Father Ted film clips since.
 A three-day Father Ted festival, staged on Inishmore, prompted inhabitants of the island to claim kinship with the genuine Craggy Island.
-The event, known as Ted Fest, or The Friends of Father Ted Festival, has since taken place on the island every year since, and events include Priest’s Dance Off, The Lovely Girls competition and Ted’s Got Talent.
+The event, known as Ted Fest, or The Friends of Father Ted Festival, has since taken place on the island every year, and events include Priest’s Dance Off, The Lovely Girls competition and Ted’s Got Talent.